 Day 9: Our full day takes us past the Seven Pillars of Wisdom, of T. E. Lawrence fame, to Wadi Rum, with UNESCO World status.
 This valley’s combination of immensity, richness of color, and awesome shapes creates an atmosphere that is other worldly.
 While here we will view a Nabatean temple, ancient rock art, and Bronze Age shrines discovered by Dr. Rollefson.
 Our lunch will be served to us under a Bedouin tent.
 Return to Petra.
 Dinner is on our own.
 (B/L)

 Day 10: Early this morning, walk through the siq, the fissure that is the gateway to the splendid UNESCO World Heritage site of Petra.
 Inhabited since prehistoric times, the prosperity of this Nabataean city was due to the trade routes that passed through the region.
 An important crossroads between Arabia, Egypt and the eastern Mediterranean, it is renowned for its iconic rock-cut façades, dramatic and elaborate tomb and temple architecture.
 The visible remains of water channelization, with tunnels and diversion dams which controlled and conserved seasonal rains, along with magnificent temples and churches, demonstrate the importance of the this ancient town.
 Our first view of the Rose City is the dazzling Al-Khasneh Farun, or Pharaoh’s Treasury, carved out of the sandstone rock face facing the entrance to the city.
 Believed to have been the mausoleum of a Nabatean king. the tomb’s Hellenistic style reflects the influence of Alexandria.
 Walk along the Street of the Facades and view the magnificent tombs, theatre, markets, the Petra Church with its glorious mosaics, and the still being excavated Great Temple that was probably dedicated to the main Nabataean Goddess Al-Uzza, the consort of the Chief God, Dushara.
-If onsite, enjoy a private tour with ACOR archaeologists at the Temple of the Winged Lions.
+If onsite, enjoy a private tour with ACOR archaeologists, if available, at the Temple of the Winged Lions.
 Dinner is on our own in one of Petra’s many restaurants.
 (B/L)